rossaddison/yii2-house2house/README.md

     1. frontend/components/Utilities::userLogin_set_database().
 Include additional databases here using the naming convention eg. db1, db2
     1. common/config/main-local.php - Follow the naming convention eg. db1, db2
     1. console/config/main.php - edit and replicate the commands in the controllerMap for migrations over and above the 10 databases.

+ 1. **Installing roles and permissions**
+ The final step is to install roles, and permissions that are built into the software.
+Copy the sql commands in sql_ and run them in your phpMyadmin SQL section.

  **Troubleshooting**
 Refer to the issues section for this repository.